pranshu0604/orm/docs/README.md

    - Consider current uptime and geographical distribution

 2. **Updating AI Models**:
-   - Update the model name in `app/actions/ai.ts`
+   - Update the model name/config in the AI microservice (see `ai/`) or in your proxying code if you override model selection there
    - Test with a variety of prompts before deploying
    - Monitor performance and cost changes